 There's a known issue with the reauthorization process for some UK/EU banks, so if you're unable to go through the reauthorization flow as expected, try removing the connection and then re-linking the account.
 Don't worry, you won't need to remove the account—just the connection—and you won’t lose any of your data.
 We're tracking this issue on the status page, so stay tuned for updates as we learn more!

 This answers the burning question we all have — has anyone checked for my transactions lately? 🤔

-What you see here represents the last time we checked for any cleared (a.k.a. "posted" to some!) transactions on your online bank statement.
-To avoid being that ‘are we there yet?’ road trip passenger we all know and love (🙋), we try our very best not to abuse this privilege.
-Put simply; our system can check for newly cleared transactions up to 3 times a day, but that timing can change if the financial institution puts restrictions on it, or if there's a temporary error trying to contact the institution during those attempts.
+What you see here represents the last time we checked for any cleared (a.k.a. "posted") transactions on your online bank statement.
+To avoid being that ‘are we there yet?’ road trip passenger we all know and love (🙋), we try not to abuse this privilege.
+Put simply; our system can check for newly cleared transactions up to 4 times a day, but that timing can change if the financial institution puts restrictions on it, or if there's a temporary error trying to contact the institution during those attempts.
 If that happens, you'll see a longer timestamp (24+ hours) between checks.